Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Interior composition and simulated spectra

 \subsection{55 Cancri e}

-55 Cancri e is a super-Earth in a close orbit (P = 0.66 days) to a bright star, for which several interior and atmospheric hypothesis have been proposed. \cite{Madhusudhan12} explored a carbon-rich interior given the high C/O ratio found for its host star, showing that in this case the planetary bulk density would be lower than that of a silicate-rich mantle planet, such as Earth.
+The super-Earth 55 Cancri e is also in close orbit (P = 0.66 days) to a bright star.
+This exoplanet has had several interior and atmospheric hypotheses proposed. \cite{Madhusudhan12} explored a carbon-rich interior given the high C/O ratio found for the host star, showing that in this case, the planetary bulk density would be lower than that of a silicate-rich mantle planet, such as Earth.
 They concluded that a volatile layer would not be necessary to account for its density.
-On the other hand, a classical Fe-rich core and a silicate mantle are compatible with a volatile envelope rich in secondary atmosphere species.
-Furthermore, the absence of a H/He-dominated envelope seems likely due to the lack of hydrogen and helium emission and absorption lines in the spectrum \citep{Ehrenreich12,Zhang21}.
-The presence of a secondary atmosphere is supported by phase curve data from the \textit{Spitzer} Space Telescope \citep{demory11,Angelo17}, and 3D GCM modelling that suggests an optically thick atmosphere with a low mean molecular weight \citep{Hammond17}.
-A fully H$_{2}$O-dominated atmosphere has been discarded, since it will require the presence of water and hydrogen simultaneously in the atmosphere due to water dissociation.
-Possible compositions for the atmosphere of 55 Cancri e are a mixture of silicate compounds \citep{Keles22}, such as HCN, detected by \cite{Tsiaras16}, with traces of water \citep[detected by][]{Esteves17}, or CO$_{2}$, CO, and N$_{2}$, among other compounds.
+However, a classical Fe-rich core and a silicate mantle are compatible with a volatile envelope rich in secondary atmosphere species.
+Furthermore, the absence of an H/He-dominated envelope seems likely to be due to the lack of hydrogen and helium emission and absorption lines in the spectrum \citep{Ehrenreich12,Zhang21}.
+The presence of a secondary atmosphere is supported by phase curve data from the \textit{Spitzer} Space Telescope \citep{demory11,Angelo17} and 3D GCM modelling.
+The latter suggests that 55 Cancri e could have an optically thick atmosphere with a low mean molecular weight \citep{Hammond17}.
+The possibility of a fully H$_{2}$O-dominated atmosphere was discarded since it would require the presence of water and hydrogen simultaneously in the atmosphere due to water dissociation.
+Possible compositions for the atmosphere of 55 Cancri e are a mixture of silicate compounds \citep{Keles22}, such as HCN, detected by \cite{Tsiaras16}, with traces of water \citep[detected by][]{Esteves17} or CO$_{2}$, CO, and N$_{2}$, among other compounds.

+\cite{Hu_jwstprop_cnc} have proposed to observe 55 Cancri e in emission spectroscopy combining the NIRCam F444W filter (3-5 $\mu$m) and MIRI LRS (5-14 $\mu$m).
+We summarize the 1$\sigma$ confidence intervals of the interior and atmospheric parameters obtained in our retrievals for 55 Cancri e in Table \ref{tab:55cnce_res}.
+We observed that a water-dominated atmosphere reproduces the observed data well, with WMF up to 1.8\%, indicating the possibility of a thick envelope with $P_{surf} > 300$ bar.